-We strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a child's learning.
+We strive to create and maintain partnership with parents and carers as we recognise that together, we can have a significant impact on a children's learning.
 We welcome and actively encourage parents to participate confidently in their children's education and care in numerous ways.
 We do this through:

 - Providing parents with the opportunity to visit their children's classes and to meet the teachers before the start of each school day; - Inviting all parents to a 'Meet the Teacher' evening in the first few weeks of term.
 At this time the parents have the opportunity to ask questions and gain reassurance and guidance about their roles in their children's experience in the Foundation Stage; - Encouraging parents to talk to their children's teachers if they have any concerns.
-There are two (three for the Nursery) formal meetings for parents to discuss their children's progress in private, one in the Autumn term and one in Spring term (and one in the Summer term for the Nursery); - Arranging outings and events that involve the children and parents; and - Offering a range of activities that encourage involvement of parents.
+(Reception teacher's welcome parents and children every morning at the school gates) - Arranging outings and events that involve the children and parents; and - Offering a range of activities that encourage involvement of parents.